janiveer/Flecty/README.md

 In these examples, _und_ is the ISO language code of the language whose Wiktionary you are mining, e.g. **fr** for French; and _cat_ is an abbreviation representing the category of words whose inflectional morphology you are mining, e.g. **adj** for adjectives.

-1. Query the Wiktionary API to generate a list of words in a particular category:
+Step 1: Query the Wiktionary API to generate a list of words in a particular category:

 <pre>
 	java com.icl.saxon.StyleSheet -o <i>und</i>/data/<i>und</i>_list_<i>cat</i>.xml \